 Email: info@lgfa.ie

-National Development Officers: William Harmon, Vincent Whelan and Niall Mulrine
+Heads of Development Areas: William Harmon, Vincent Whelan, Niall Mulrine and Lizzie Flynn

 Working under the National Development Manager Lyn Savage, the role of the NDO is to assist in the development and implementation of all development initiatives of the Association.
-Each National Development Officer has a specific remit area:
+Each Head of Development has a specific remit area and manages a National Development Officer to assist with that area.

-William Harmon has been working as National Development Officer since 2007 and has been involved in all LGFA development areas throughout his time.
+William Harmon has been working as National Development Officer since 2007, now Head of Coach Development since August 2023, and has been involved in all LGFA development areas throughout his time.
 For five years prior to that Tralee IT graduate William worked with Kerry GAA as their 3rd Level Games Promotional Officer in IT Tralee.
 He is married with two children and living in Firies, Co.
 Kerry.

 Key Areas include: